Dorious/pixiedixie-api/README.md

 ## TODO
 1. Be more TS strict in some places like put return types of each function.
 2. DataSources some refactor.
 Some code is duplicated there and I could make.
+3. Some Token Authentication could be done.
-3. Error handling could be in some places better.
+4. Error handling could be in some places better.
-3. Dynamic offset/count.
+5. Dynamic offset/count.
 The problem with multiple sources is that when you want to get 30 results you don't know will you get the same amount so sometimes you can have gaps.
 Need to find a nice way to fill that gaps.
-4. More documentation in the code.
+6. More documentation in the code.
-5. Others:
+7. Others:
 	* Minify `dist` build.

 [#frontend]: https://github.com/Dorious/pixiedixie-web "Front-end part for full setup"